 With little preparation and knowledge it's easy to feel overwhelmed and unable to request or identify vegan options in Thailand beyond mango sticky rice and spring rolls.
-Fortunately Thais are well versed in the concept of veganism, and with patience and perseverance Thailand is an endlessly rewarding destination for food-loving vegans.
+Fortunately Thais are well versed in the concept of veganism even if it isn't always referred to as such, and with patience and perseverance Thailand is an endlessly rewarding destination for food-loving vegans.

 While I have been visiting Thailand since 2003, it wasn't until I had a few trips under my belt before I learned to navigate the menus and to understand what fell under the umbrella of my dietary choices.
 Recently I began to study the language, and so my reason for writing this vegan guide to Thai travel is twofold: to explain the Thai notion of veganism and to provide some useful Thai phrases for vegans in Thailand.
 Since Thai is a tonal language I have also included written translations to show food purveyors in case they can't understand you.